rails-gap/site/README.md

 ```
 $ bundle install
 ```
-Note1: For local development point to path: '../<name>' instead of the git link.\
+Note1: For local development point to path: '../<name>' instead of the git link. <br>
 Note2: Do not run bundle update or all the gems will be updated.

 2. Mount the engine in the routes file: